DecisionsDev/odm-ondocker/docs/README_standard.md

 This tutorial explains how to start an IBM Operational Decision Manager unclustered docker topology for development, using Docker Compose.
-It applies to Operational Decision Manager Standard V8.9.0.1 and to earlier versions up to v8.8.x.

 ![Flow](images/Fig1.png)